College of Alameda — Admission Snapshot 2026

 College of Alameda Profile

-Does a degree from College of Alameda Worth It?
+Is a College of Alameda Degree Worth It?

 At College of Alameda, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist College of Alameda as your choice in the form.

-How much a College of Alameda Graduate make?
+How much does a College of Alameda Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 42563.
-An average College of Alameda graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $42,563.
+An average College of Alameda graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs